sahirmemon/engineering-onboarding-handbooks/backend/README.md

 | Professional Services Squad (PSS) | #squad-professional-services | squad-professional-services@pager.com | [PSS backlog](https://pagerinc.atlassian.net/secure/RapidBoard.jspa?rapidView=87&projectKey=PSS&view=planning&selectedIssue=PSS-18&issueLimit=100) |
 | Platform Squad (PS) | #squad-platform | squad-platform@pager.com | [PS backlog](https://pagerinc.atlassian.net/secure/RapidBoard.jspa?rapidView=59&projectKey=PS&view=planning.nodetail&selectedIssue=PS-674&issueLimit=100) |

-With the exception of platform squad, each squad contains engineers from frontend (web and/or mobile), backend, machine learning/data as well as QA.
+Except Platform Squad, each squad contains engineers from frontend (web and/or mobile), backend, machine learning/data as well as QA.
 Here is the [org chart](https://docs.google.com/drawings/d/14hRZNhhM9m_t88lR9jOoqDkvewiQDf3Rc0wW7n3iyDI/edit) for our squads.
 If interested, see [this medium article](https://medium.com/scaled-agile-framework/exploring-key-elements-of-spotifys-agile-scaling-model-471d2a23d7ea) for more information about squad structure.

-During your first week, you will be meeting your team members, as well as team leads, who will provide you with important overview of their respective areas of expertise.
+During your first week, you will be meeting your team members, as well as team leads, who will provide you with an important overview of their respective areas of expertise.

 **Your Direct Manager:** [Insert name]\
 Your manager will meet with you on your first day to welcome you to Pager, get to know you, understand your personal and professional goals.
 The purpose of the first meeting is to introduce you to this document, and set initial expectations.
 We value you and your experience at Pager.
 We plan to do everything at our disposal to help you grow  as you help grow us.
 Your manager will walk you through the [Engineering Career Ladder](https://docs.google.com/drawings/d/13-xyAbH8qmyRwgQu7hKC-5cnS6VUcb4pmUiMVIeKbYY) and your respective [Individual Contributor Performance Ruberic](https://docs.google.com/spreadsheets/d/1yoCXujJQ07FcHjKGPYO10RJM9nDKRyD9VLeJGpsZgGM/edit?usp=sharing0).
 You will have a second meeting with your manager at the end of your first week, to check-in on your onboarding progress and introduce you to your [30-60-90](https://docs.google.com/spreadsheets/d/1gQHA8cq6R8VS-mKz2Qe2OwoRHE8hGOsJPph4h9x9EfQ/edit?usp=sharing) day plan.
 Once you and your manager go through these you will also set up your weekly one on ones.